Why the words 'perform' and 'surrender'? What meaning do those words take in this piece? Are they two competing energies?

 ‘And when you leave the absence begins to grow beside me, like a tree’

-For me, the music initiates the performance, and for different reasons.
+The music initiates the performance, and for different reasons.
 I want to preserve the music by providing it a new body.
 To substitute an expression with a physical medium because spitting songs for the sake of spitting songs becomes generic if there is no deliberate play at stake.
-Drama is crucial in art...
-It is the one place where there is a right for it, if you ask me.
-Performance, unlike entertainment, is an opportunity to give the audience some responsibility.
+Performance and drama are so crucial in art...
 It's an engaging social contract and instrument of conversation, as much as a portal for inner dialogue.
-I intend to implement it in my future works, by all means, because I want to see more of it in the world.
+I intend to use it in my future works, by all means, because I want to see more of it in the world.